 During LASIK surgery, your surgeon adjusts the shape of the cornea to reverse how it refracts light.
 For example, someone who is nearsighted has a steeper-than-normal cornea.
 In this case, the surgeon would use the laser to flatten it out.
 LASIK eye surgeries are all outpatient and use only topical anesthetic eye drops.
 No bandages, stitches, or “going under” are required.

 Be wary when window shopping for LASIK eye surgeons offering incredibly discounted prices.
 They’re not always what they’re cracked up to be.
 What’s more, patients usually pay higher than the originally advertised discounted price.

 3. Cornea Transplant

 There are several different cornea transplant options and your surgeon will recommend what is best for you.
-Although the procedure is typically done on an outpatient basis, recovery is a longer process than with most eye surgeries.
-Postoperative care is extremely important to prevent the rejection of your new cornea.
+The procedure is typically done on an outpatient basis.
+However, recovery is a longer process than with most eye surgeries.
+Good postoperative care is important for preventing the rejection of your new cornea.